 - Provide a regulatory framework and an environment conducive to effective economic activities;

-- Promote adoption of codes of ethics in business in achieving the objectives of enterprises;
+- Promote the adoption of codes of ethics in business in achieving the objectives of enterprises;

 - Ensure that corporations treat all their stakeholders (shareholders, employees, suppliers, customers, …) in a fair and transparent;